react-native-community/cli/docs/commands.md

 Skip dependencies installation

+#### `--install-pods [boolean]`

+Determine if CocoaPods should be installed when initializing a project.
+If set to `true` it will install pods, if set to `false`, it will skip the step entirely.
+If not used, prompt will be displayed

 #### `--npm`
 > [!WARNING]
 > `--npm` is deprecated and will be removed in the future.
 Please use `--pm npm` instead.